brandongk-ubco/gitstats/docs/technical/roles.md

 ### Responsibilities

-- **GitHub** All projects will use github.
-Make sure you each have a github account and your machines are setup to do basic repo pushes, pulls, merges, etc.
 - **Git Repository** [Setup the github repository](./git_basics.md).
 Some features require a pro github account, which can be obtained using [GitHub for Education](https://education.github.com/pack) and your school e-mail address.
 The repository should be configured so that *master* and *develop* branches are only changed through reviewed [pull request](./git_basics.md).
 Read the [git tips](./git_tips.md) for some advice on other common Git issues.
 - **Development standards** The team will need to decide the coding standards to follow (e.g. spacing/indentation, naming conventions, etc.).
 These should be enforced in Continuous Integration (CI) through GitHub Actions.
 - **Testing** Automated unit testing is required for your project; you are to implement execution of these tests Continuous Integration (CI) through GitHub Actions.